DevilDimon/macos-right-click-text-translation/README.md

 # osx-translate-text
-A simple OSX Automator script to translate selected text in OSX via the context menu. from English to Dutch
+A simple OSX Automator script to translate selected text via Google in OSX via the context menu.
+ATM from English to Dutch only